lqueryvg/packer-centos7-vagrant-virtualbox/README.md

-# Packer Virtualbox Centos7 7.2-7511
+# Packer Virtualbox Vagrant Centos7 7.2-7511

 ## Description

-Creates a Virtualbox .box file suitable for use with Vagrant, with a very specific version of Centos with specific configuration.
+Creates a Virtualbox .box file suitable for use with Vagrant, with a very specific version of Centos and specific configuration.

 - working Virtualbox shared filesystem driver (vboxsf)
 - virtual DVD